SteGriff/sg16/README.md

 #### Ticks

-I suppose it would make sense to divide a second into 16 parts?
-So event 11 is after 1/16th of a second, and event 1F is after a whole second.
+We divide a second into 16 parts.

+So event 11 (A1T) is after 1/16th of a second, and event 1F (AFT) is after a whole second.

-Multiple seconds could be tracked by incrementing another counter after F ticks then checking the value of that as a precondition to the state machine, etc...
+Multiple seconds can be tracked by incrementing another counter after F ticks then checking the value of that as a precondition to the state machine, etc...

 #### Key IDs

-Only a subset of keyboard keys will be registered:
+Only a subset of keyboard keys are registered:

 | Bit     | Description
 | ------- | -----------